-- Chevening School Nursery is committed to developing a safe culture and ensuring that steps are taken to recruit staff and volunteers who are safe to work with children and staff. - The trustees/committee] of Chevening School Nursery are responsible for ensuring that the setting follows safe recruitment processes outlined within guidance, including accurate maintenance of the staff records/Single Central Record (SCR).
-The SCR is a list of staff, volunteers and registered person/trustees/committee members and includes appropriate information which may include: - Dates of recruitment - References - Identity checks - Criminal records check reference number, including date and details of person who completed it - Eligibility to work in the UK checks - Other essential key data. - The setting will obtain an enhanced check by Disclosure and Barring Service (DBS) in respect of every person aged 16 and over (including for unsupervised volunteers, and supervised volunteers who provide personal care) who: - works directly with children - o lives on the premises on which the childcare is provided and/or - works on the premises on which the childcare is provided (unless they do not work on the part of the premises where the childcare takes place, or do not work there at times when children are present). - An additional check by the DBS (or checks if more than one country) will also be made for anyone who has lived or worked abroad. - The trustees/committee of Chevening School Nursery is responsible for ensuring that the setting adopts an application, vetting and recruitment process which places safeguarding at its center, regardless of employee or voluntary role. - The trustees/committee of Chevening School Nursery is responsible for ensuring that the setting follows safe recruitment processes outlined within guidance.
+- Chevening School Nursery is committed to developing a safe culture and ensuring that steps are taken to recruit staff and volunteers who are safe to work with children and staff.
+We recognise that we must ensure that people looking after children in our setting are suitable, have the relevant qualifications, training and have passed any required checks to fulfil their roles. - The trustees/committee] of Chevening School Nursery are responsible for ensuring that the setting follows safe recruitment processes outlined within guidance, including accurate maintenance of the staff records/Single Central Record (SCR).
+The SCR is a list of staff, volunteers and registered person/trustees/committee members and includes appropriate information which may include: - Dates of recruitment - References

+- o Identity checks - Criminal records check reference number, including date and details of person who completed it - o Eligibility to work in the UK checks - Other essential key data. - The setting will obtain an enhanced check by Disclosure and Barring Service (DBS) in respect of every person aged 16 and over (including for unsupervised volunteers, and supervised volunteers who provide personal care) who: - o works directly with children - o lives on the premises on which the childcare is provided and/or - works on the premises on which the childcare is provided (unless they do not work on the part of the premises where the childcare takes place, or do not work there at times when children are present). - An additional check by the DBS (or checks if more than one country) will also be made for anyone who has lived or worked abroad. - The trustees/committee of Chevening School Nursery is responsible for ensuring that the setting adopts an application, vetting and recruitment process which places safeguarding at its center, regardless of employee or voluntary role. - The trustees/committee of Chevening School Nursery is responsible for ensuring that the setting follows safe recruitment processes outlined within guidance.
 At least one member of the interview panel will have completed safer recruitment training. - The trustees/committee of Chevening School Nursery is aware of the requirements to make appropriate checks regarding the disqualification status of all staff, including volunteers and temporary staff. - We advise all staff to disclose any reason that may affect their suitability to work with children including convictions, cautions, court orders, and warnings. - We will ensure that all staff and volunteers have read the staff behaviour policy/code of conduct and understand that their behaviour and practice must be in line with it.